KasinSparks/cen3031_team2/README.md

    1.1.10.
 Download and install [Python](https://www.python.org/downloads/)

    1.1.11.
-Install necessary dependences (Flask, oracledb, python-dotenv)
+Install necessary dependences (Flask, oracledb, python-dotenv, flask-bcrypt)

    1.1.11.a.
 (OPTIONAL) create a virtual environment for the application development so python packages do not conflict and are local to this application.